-Hi, my name is Hannah, I’m 26 and I live in a coastal town in England.
+Hi, my name is Hannah, I’m 29 and I live in a city in the north of England.
 I am a huge anxious bean and I have suffered from depression multiple times in my life.
-I mainly suffer the most around winter, and I tend to pick myself up again in the summer.
+I mainly suffer the most during winter, and I tend to pick myself up again in the summer.

-I have decided to create this blog as a way to help others who suffer with mental health problems.
+I have created this blog as a way to help others who suffer from mental health problems.
 For me, this has been a lifetime battle but depression really reared its ugly head back in 2014 when I was studying at university.

 Two weeks later I was standing on a bridge.